Transversal numbers of simplicial polytopes, spheres, and pure complexes

-To introduce our new family of polytopes, we need to review some properties of the cyclic polytopes.
-This requires the following definition. \begin{definition} Let $k\geq 0$ and $1\leq a<b\leq n$.
-Define $B([a,b],2k-1)$ to be the pure simplicial complex generated by the following facets
+To introduce our new family of simplicial polytopes, we need to review some properties of the cyclic polytopes.
+This requires the following definition of simplicial complexes that were considered, for instance, in \cite{BilleraLee}, \cite{Kal}, and \cite{NZ-neighborly}. \begin{definition} Let $k\geq 0$ and $1\leq a<b\leq n$.
+Define $B([a,b],2k-1)$ to be the pure simplicial complex of dimension $2k-1$ generated by the following facets

 and define $B([a, b], 2k):=B([a, b-1], 2k-1)*b.$ (Thus, $B([a,b],-1)=\{\emptyset\}$ and $B([a,b],0)=\overline{b}$.) \end{definition}